living-atlases/generator-living-atlas/README.md

 npm install -g yo
 ```

-Wait!, as this `generator-living-atlas` is still experimental, it's not published in `npm`.
+Wait!, as this `generator-living-atlas` is still somehow experimental, it's not published in `npm`.
 So if you want to test it, you can clone this repo and just use it like:

 ```bash
 cd this-cloned-repo